/r/Colonizemars

 To maintain stable temperatures inside Starship, it could conduct a barbecue roll similar to what the space shuttle has done.
 In addition, if it is painted a bright color, it could also reflect a lot of the sunlight away.
 Radiators can also be employed.
 On the ISS they weigh around 12kg/m² and are 3,12 meters by 13,6 meters = 42,432 m², which would weigh around 509,18kg.

-So, out of the 200 tons Starship Block 3 can carry, we have 80 tons allocated for food, water, and air, 10 tons for batteries, 2 tons for solar panels, and 0.5 tons for radiators, totaling 92.5 tons.
-This leaves 107.5 tons for other essentials, including cargo and any additional necessities, that I didn't mention such as toiletries.
+So, out of the 200 tons Starship Block 3 can carry, we have 50,4 tons allocated for food, water, and air, 10 tons for batteries, 2 tons for solar panels, 0.5 tons for radiators, totaling 62,9 tons. ( u/ignorantwanderer said the solar panels should be more robust than on the ISS, so even if we up the weight to 10 tons, which probably would be overkill, that still would only be 70,9 tons).
+This leaves 129,1 tons for other essentials, including cargo and any additional necessities, that I didn't mention such as toiletries.

 To conclude, I showed that a potential 5 Starship barebone mission in 2028 with humans could sustain a crew of 10 for a return trip with current technology.
+FYI, this was to show that we could support a human mission in 2028, not that a human mission will happen in 2028.
+It might, or it could happen a few years later, we will see.
 This mission probably wouldn't be comfortable nor easy and I wish anybody going on it all the best.
 I’d love to hear your thoughts and feedback on the calculations, and whether you spot any areas for improvement.

 2024/10/18